Divinity (academic discipline): Degrees

 Studying divinity usually leads to the awarding of an academic degree or a professional degree.
 Such degrees, particularly in modern times the Master of Divinity, are prerequisites for ordained ministry in most Christian denominations and many other faith communities.
 The exception to this is all "plain" churches such as the Amish, Old German Baptist Brethren, Old Order Mennonite, Dunkard Brethren, and many others.
 In fact, such churches hold to the belief that seminaries are an institution of man and not supported by Holy Scripture.
 Students earn such degrees at a free-standing seminary, theologate or divinity school, or at a university.

+The Master of Divinity (M.Div.) is the most common degree taken before ordained ministry in North America.

 List of degrees

 The following is a list of most of the common degrees in divinity: